Skip to main content

 const typeError = new TypeError('Expected string, got number');

-const restored = await parse(await stringify(typeError));
+const restored = parse(stringify(typeError));

 expect(restored).toBeInstanceOf(TypeError); // ✅ Type preserved!